AsmaaIR/java-topics/README.md

 - You are building a movie recommendation system.
 How would you store the movie data and user preferences using Java Collections?
 How would you efficiently retrieve and suggest movie recommendations based on a user's previous choices?

+- You are implementing a caching mechanism where each cached item must be unique and in the order of its insertion.
+Which Java collection would you use, and what advantages does it offer for this use case?

+- You need to store user session data where each user has a unique session ID, and you need quick retrieval by session ID.
+Which Java collection would you use, and what advantages does it offer for this use case?

+- You need to maintain a list of user comments on a blog post where duplicates are allowed and the order of insertion is preserved.
+Which Java collection would you use and why?

+- You need to implement a task scheduler where tasks are executed based on their priority.
+Which Java collection would you use, and what advantages does it offer for this scenario?